thehyve/transmartApp-doc/source/smartr.rst

 Data input requirements:

 -   Either one or two cohorts.
--   At least one or more numerical nodes or a markers from a numerical HDD node.
+-   One or more numerical nodes or markers from a numerical HDD node.
 -   Categorical nodes are optional.

 After fetching data the Boxplot workflow will draw a box and whiskers plot for every numerical node or gene